-If you’re looking for diversity in both culture and lifestyle, look no further than La Jolla.
-Homes in this neighborhood run the gamut from track housing, to apartment buildings, to beach shacks, all the way up to multi-million dollar mansions.
+If you’re looking for diversity in both culture and lifestyle, look no further than La Jolla, San Diego, Ca. Homes in this neighborhood run the gamut from track housing, to apartment buildings, to beach shacks, all the way up to multi-million dollar mansions.
 Population is only around 35,000, and crime is nearly non-existent.
 It’s a popular neighborhood for families with children, yet popular with affluent singles, as well.
 There’s a large community of surfing enthusiasts, as well as a healthy abundance of retirees seeking the “good life.”

 A little farther east of San Diego is the popular neighborhood of Sabre Springs.
 Median home values here are a little lower than in some neighborhoods of San Diego, in the range of $544,000.
 Sabre Springs has a city feel, even though the population is just over 14,000.
 Single-family homes and condominiums are the predominant housing choice in Sabre Springs.
 The city prides itself on its downtown beauty, even with an abundance of the presence of large commercial enterprises.
 For the most part, residents tend to be families and career-minded, single professionals.

 Torrey Highlands is located just a little over 20 miles north of San Diego, and about seven miles east of Del Mar.
 Compared to some of the other more vibrant neighborhoods in San Diego, Torrey Highlands might seem mundane.
 But if you’re looking for a more traditional lifestyle, with familiar restaurants and shopping opportunities, Torrey Highlands doesn’t disappoint.
 This neighborhood features all the natural amenities of San Diego, like climate, topography and ocean access, within the comforting confines of suburban living.
 With A+ rated schools, plenty of public transportation, low crime rates and a population just north of 20,000, Torrey Highlands is very appealing to families with young children.
 A short half hour trip on Highway 56 brings you right into downtown San Diego, and back home again to Torrey Highlands.

 These are the six most popular San Diego neighborhoods to see right now.
-Your San Diego real estate agent will be able to give you even more in-depth information about each neighborhood.
+Search homes in other San Diego communities.